Where is Vanuatu?

 Its ISO code is VU.

 Vanuatu has a mean elevation of 0 m above sea level.
-Its lowest elevation is Pacific Ocean.
-Its highest elevation is Tabwemasana which is 1,877m above tall.

 The climate is tropical, hot, and humid, although it is more moderate in the highlands.
 Its terrain is mostly mountainous and of volcanic origin.

 Vanuatu has a population of 277,554 making it the 181st largest in the world.

 Local languages are most commonly spoken.
 The most common ethnic group reported is Ni-Vanuatu.
 The majority of the population identifies as Protestant.

 The dialing code for the country is 678.